 The purpose of this policy is to address the issue of substance use/abuse and how it relates to the profession of nursing, code of conduct, patient safety, and clinical experiences.
-The School of Nursing (RUSC) recognizes the importance of educating its students about the problems associated with student substance use/abuse issues.
-It is vital that students recognize that substance use/abuse is a professional hazard, and can limit one's ability to think critically and make comprehensive safe decisions in practice.
-This policy impacts upon and augments the student's ability to maintain personal and professional integrity and facilitates the student.
+The School of Nursing-Camden (SNC) recognizes the importance of educating its students about the problems associated with student substance use/abuse issues.
+It is vital that students recognize that substance use/abuse is a professional hazard and can limit one's ability to think critically and make comprehensive, safe decisions in practice.

+This policy impacts upon and augments the student's ability to maintain personal and professional integrity and facilitates the student's success both clinically and didactically.
+It promotes a healthy learning environment for the student.
 In the clinical setting, this policy enhances patient safety.
 It also fosters the development of professional nurses who are well educated about the prevalence and adverse outcomes of substance abuse.